 The Ace: Christian and Cyrano decide to create a perfect "hero of romance" that includes each of their best traits because Christian and Cyrano believe that it's the only one who has a chance to be paired with Roxane.

 The Alcoholic: Ligniere.
 He dislikes orange juice and milk, only stays at the theater to drink wine, and retires to betake of his pet vice again in a tavern.

-Analogy Backfire: Cyrano compares himself to Caesar and Tito to justify why he cannot win Roxane’s love.
-Caesar and Tito were loved not because they were fair but because they were highly charismatic leaders, like Cyrano himself, as Le Bret points out.
+Analogy Backfire: Cyrano compares himself to Caesar and Titus to justify why he cannot win Roxane’s love.
+Caesar and Titus were loved not because they were fair but because they were highly charismatic leaders, like Cyrano himself, as Le Bret points out.